zeeev/wham/README.md

 ###Installing whamg

-Whamg depends on CMAKE and OPENMP.
+whamg depends on ```CMake``` and ```OpenMP```.
 These dependances are commonly found preinstalled on linux systems.
 ```
-git clone --recursive  https://github.com/zeeev/wham.git ; cd wham  ; make
+git clone --recursive  https://github.com/zeeev/wham.git; cd wham; make
 ```

 ###Running whamg

-Whamg uses paired alignments generated with bwa-mem.
-Whamg uses the same bams as SNV and INDEL calling tools.
-Duplicates should be marked or removed, and indel realignment is helpful.
-Whamg is agnostic regarding the bwa-mem –M flag (if you don’t know what that means don’t worry).  **It is important that the –R flag in bwa mem is used.
-Whamg requires read group information.
-Currently, Whamg assumes one library per bam file.**
+whamg uses paired alignments generated with BWA-MEM.  whamg uses the same BAMs as SNV and INDEL calling tools.
+Duplicates should be marked or removed, and indel realignment is helpful.  whamg is agnostic regarding the BWA-MEM –M flag (if you don’t know what that means, don’t worry). **It is important that the –R flag in BWA-MEM is used.  whamg requires read-group information.
+Currently, whamg assumes one library per bam file.**

 ####Example